 Dr. Scott McCorvey

-Why do you want to join the ECPS Board of Directors?
+Why do you want to cotinue to serve on the ECPS Board of Directors?

 What skills, connections, resources, and expertise do you have to offer to our organization?